1-Week East Java Itinerary – Temples, Waterfalls, & Volcanoes

 Our East Java Driver

 Starting from Malang (Day 3), we had a driver from Zaini Transport for the rest of the trip.
-He took us to all the waterfalls, Mount Bromo and Ijen, and finally dropped us at the Bali ferry.
+He took us to all the waterfalls on this East Java itinerary, plus Mount Bromo and Ijen, and finally dropped us at the Bali ferry.

 His daily price at Malang was 400k IDR + petrol, which worked out to be 620k IDR ($44 USD) for a full day visiting 3 waterfalls in Lumajang, then driving back to comfy Malang.
 His Bromo/Ijen rate was a little higher, but still the lowest I could find anywhere!

-Our driver Dayat was punctual and very familiar with the area, so we had no trouble finding the waterfalls or other sights.
+Our driver Dayat was punctual and very familiar with the area, so we had no trouble finding the waterfalls or other sights on this East Java itinerary.
 Highly recommended and much cheaper than booking a full tour package!